pkuqiwang/alphafold/README.md

 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/p32xlarge.png">

+3. Configure the proper VPC setting based on your AWS environment requirements.

-3. Set the system volume to 200GB and add one new data volume of 3TB in size
+4. Set the system volume to 200GB and add one new data volume of 3TB in size.

 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/ebsvolume.png">

-4. Make sure the security group settings allow you to access the EC2 instance and it could reach the internet to install AlphaFold and other packages.
+5. Make sure the security group settings allow you to access the EC2 instance with SSH and it could reach the internet to install AlphaFold and other packages.
 Launch the EC2.

-5. Wait for the EC2 instance to become ready and SSH to the EC2 terminal.
+6. Wait for the EC2 instance to become ready and SSH to the EC2 terminal.

-6. (Optional) If you have internal security controls that is required, install them now.
+6. (Optional) If you have internal security controls that are required, install them now.

 ## Install AlphaFold

-1. SSH into the EC2 terminal. first update all packages to the latest on the EC2
+1. Inside EC2 terminal. first update all packages to the latest

 ```
 sudo apt update